Linton, Kentucky

 Linton is an unincorporated community in Trigg County, Kentucky, United States.
 It was also known as Shipsport.

 History

 Pre-European period

-The Chickasaw Peoples inhabitated the area, and technically continued to administrate it up until 1818, after a purchase of land by the US Government.
+The Chickasaw Peoples inhabited the area, and technically continued to administrate it up until 1818, after a purchase of land by the US Government.

 Early period

 The very first Europeans to settle in the community were the Westers family, originally from North Carolina, who first settled the area in 1798.
 Soon after the arrival of the Westers family, a man named Abel Olive, an in-law of the family, established Olive's Landing, which soon became the name used for the settlement in its early period.

 In 1805, the local Dry Creek Church was constructed.
 Today it is still standing.

 Despite arriving soon after the Westers Family, Olive's Landing was only made functional in 1820 circa.

 After the year 1830, steamboats started to pass by in the area and the Landing was renamed to "Shipsport".
 This was about the time when the community started to develop its own local economy, with the emergence of a general store by 1830 and the Stacker Iron Furnace in 1845 (which closed in 1856).